Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 Do Downy Woodpeckers mate for life?

 Yes!
-Typical of most woodpeckers, Downys will form a monogamous relationship and mate every year.
-Each breeding season they produce one brood of four to eight baby Downy Woodpeckers.
+Typical of most woodpeckers, Downys will form a monogamous relationship and mate yearly.
+Each breeding season, they produce one brood of four to eight baby Downy Woodpeckers.

 How to Attract the Downy Woodpecker